 Finally, remember that your digital presence has to function efficiently!
 A 2021 study found that slow loading and a non-responsive website are the top two reasons a visitor will leave a site.
 Your product and content may be remarkable, but if your customer can’t see it, they may move on elsewhere.

 Iberia: Iberia Airlines outlines their customer’s journey right from their homepage.
 Users have instant access to a step-by-step guide from ticket purchase to arrival, as well as an interactive travel requirements map and comprehensive overview of COVID safety protocols.
-They also provide this information in all stages of the customer journey, via WhatsApp, booking confirmation emails and they have recently created a document pre-validation process to reduce stress at the boarding gates and make sure everyone is ready for the trip.
+They also provide this information in all stages of the customer journey, via WhatsApp, booking confirmation and emails.
+They also have created a document pre-validation process to reduce stress at the boarding gates and make sure everyone is ready for the trip.

 Travel + Leisure: The Travel + Leisure Co. has unveiled a new subscription service called the Travel + Leisure Club.
 Club members will gain access to itineraries inspired by Travel + Leisure’s editorial content, discounts on hotels and excursions, plus personalized concierge support.
 For decades, Travel + Leisure has established themselves as an authoritative voice in the industry.
 As Travel + Leisure was acquired by Wyndham Destinations this year, this new initiative seeks to umbrella a host of travel bookings and experiences under the Travel + Leisure brand.